SFUQ/SCN-My-Sql/README.md

 📁 Requirements

-Install dependencies using:
+Install dependencies using :

 pip install -r requirements.txt

-✅ Minimal requirements.txt:
+✅ Minimal requirements.txt :

 rich
 requests

-💡 Optional (for advanced performance):

-httpx
-tqdm
-lxml
-beautifulsoup4
-playwright

----

 ⚠️ Disclaimer

-This toolkit is intended for educational purposes and authorized security testing only.
+This toolkit is intended for educational purposes and authorized security testing only .
-Do not scan or attack any system or website without explicit permission.
+Do not scan or attack any system or website without explicit permission .
-The author is not responsible for any misuse or illegal activity.
+The author is not responsible for any misuse or illegal activity .

 ---

 📫 Author

-Made with purpose for learning and ethical testing.
+Made with purpose for learning and ethical testing .
-Modify, fork, and expand as needed.
+Modify, fork, and expand as needed .